audacity/audacity/lib-src/portmidi/pm_mingw/eclipse/README.txt

 Feel free to submit updates or discuss the possibility of maintaining these or some equivalent files for MinGw.

+Update, 20 Sep 2010: CMake supports Code::Blocks in conjunction with MinGW.

 Roger Dannenberg
 18-Oct-2008